truc-c/Comm-Lab-Project/README.md

 2. Click on the Finder icon in your dock, then look for the Downloads tab, and there you will find the 'get-pip.py' file.
 Please move/click/drag this file to the desktop.
 The pictures should help guide you:
 <img src="images/finder_dock.png" width="100" >
 <img src="images/download_folder_pip_file.png" width="300" >
-3. Go back to the terminal and type 'cd /users/AccountName/desktop' (without quotation marks).
+3. Go back to the terminal and type 'cd /users/AccountName/desktop' (without quotation marks, but with a space in between "cd" and "/users/...").
 You will be replacing 'AccountName' with your AccountName.
 You can find this in the terminal.
 I have encased mine in a green box as an example.
 The picture should help:
 <img src="images/desktop.png" width="400" >
 4. Now let's run the get-pip.py file that we just downloaded.
 Type 'python3 get-pip.py' (without quotation marks) into the terminal, just like it is shown in the picture.
 Text will automatically fill the terminal so do not be alarmed.
 <img src="images/run_get_pip.png" width="400" >